-Today, approximately 5,300 people are homeless in Southern Nevada on any given night, and more than 14,000 individuals here will experience homelessness at least once during the year.
+Today, approximately 5,600 people are homeless in Southern Nevada on any given night, and approximately 14,000 individuals here will experience homelessness at least once during the year.

-County taxpayers directly provide approximately $39 million annually to support programs and services for the homeless and those at-risk of becoming homeless.
-Additional funding for local programs comes through state and federal grants, including about $14 million a year in federal grants through the Southern Nevada Homelessness Continuum of Care (CoC).
-(The County supports the activities of the CoC, including coordinating the grant application.)
-Organizations supported by CoC funds include the Nevada Partnership for Homeless Youth, St. Jude's Ranch for Children, and the Salvation Army of Southern Nevada and many others.
+County taxpayers directly provide approximately $63 million annually and another $250 million in grant funding supports programs and services for the homeless and those at-risk of becoming homeless.
+Additional funding for local programs comes through state and federal grants, including approximately $15 million a year in federal grants through the Southern Nevada Homelessness Continuum of Care (CoC) which is supported by the County, other local jurisdictions, and more than 80 community partners.
+Organizations supported by CoC funds include the Nevada Partnership for Homeless Youth, St. Jude's Ranch for Children, U.S. Vets, HELP of Southern Nevada, HopeLink and many others.

-During Fiscal Year 2019, more than 25,000 individuals were assessed and provided services by Clark County, including 22,000 individuals who were assessed for housing services, 13,000 who received housing support and case management, and 500 individuals who were provided with transportation to communities in other states to reunify with family support systems.
+During Fiscal Year 2022, more than 57,000, individuals were assessed and provided services by Clark County.
+More than 1,200 individuals were provided with transportation to communities in other states to reunify with family support systems.

-But while there have been were many successes, there is still more work to be done.
+But while there have been many successes, there is still more work to be done.

 To bolster efforts to address homelessness, County Commissioners decided to provide up to $12 million in annual revenue from marijuana business license fees for homeless programs and services.
 (This funding is separate from the revenue from marijuana taxes and fees collected by the state, which is used to fund education.)

 - On Dec.
 3, 2019, the commissioners approved a contract to provide housing, treatment and support services for individuals and families experiencing homelessness and dealing with substance abuse and/or mental health disorders.
 The agreement with CrossRoads of Southern Nevada funds 25 beds for people struggling with homelessness and addiction/mental health issues.